 Best Places to Spend Easter in Austria

-The best place to spend Easter in Austria depends on what dates Easter falls on.
-If it’s in March, head to the mountains for some excellent spring skiing and to enjoy the last of the snow.
+The best place to spend Easter in Austria depends on what date Easter falls on.
+If it’s in March, you can head to the mountains for some spring skiing.
+But if Easter is in April, you’re better off closer to a city or town where you can opt for sightseeing, spring hiking, or attend an Easter concert.

-Innsbruck, the capital of Tyrol, and the neighbouring town of Hall in Tirol are the places to best experience Easter in Tyrol.
+Innsbruck, the capital of Tyrol, and the neighbouring town of Hall in Tirol are known for their Easter celebrations.
 Not only do both have great Easter markets, but this is where the Osterfestival Tirol or Tyrol Easter Festival takes place.

 Innsbruck Easter Market